 In March 2020 I spoke with Tom Drake at Maple Money about the DTC and RDSP.
 After some judicious editing Tom has published the Podcast here.
 As usual, you can read about the RDSP on my Registered Disability Savings Plan page.

-For those unaware there are a bunch of very smart folks that I use for research on this topic (my wife being a major contributor), and whenever I do one of these talks, I get a few things not quite right (and this is no difference).
+For those unaware, there are a bunch of very smart folks that I use for research on this topic (my wife is a major contributor), and whenever I do one of these talks, I get a few things not quite right (and this is no difference).
 My source at ESDC (who is very patient and kind) points out a few of my fumbles: I mention that the program is 10 years old, it was started in 2008, so that is a 12 years in 2020.

 RDSP and Bankruptcy

-Doug Hoyes and I have discussed (on his Podcast) about the topic of RDSPs and bankruptcy, but my source now states clearly:
+Doug Hoyes and I have discussed (on his Podcast) the topic of RDSPs and bankruptcy, but my source now states clearly:

 “The Bankruptcy Act was changed last year through the Budget Implementation Act.
 See 67(1)(b.3) of the Insolvency and Bankruptcy Act.”ESDC Source

 134 Paragraph 67(1)(b.3) of the Act is replaced by the following:(b.3) without restricting the generality of paragraph (b), property in a registered retirement savings plan, a registered retirement income fund or a registered disability savings plan, as those expressions are defined in the Income Tax Act, or in any prescribed plan, other than property contributed to any such plan or fund in the 12 months before the date of bankruptcy,Bill C-97

 If the beneficiary loses their Disability Tax Credit (DTC), it used to be that the RDSP had to be closed.
 I waffled around this one with Tom, but the actual answer is: